 For our standard Global Equity strategies, we believe that there is a connection between dividend payments and corporate governance standards.
 Identifying companies with the ability to pay sustainable dividends, we believe, is a unique way to identify better governed companies, particularly in emerging markets.
 Firm-level corporate governance provisions matter more in countries with weaker legal environments or political instability and better governance is typically associated with higher dividend payouts.
 While equity investors can receive returns through capital gains or dividends, agency theory indicates that shareholders may prefer dividends, particularly when they fear expropriation by insiders; have concerns over the motivations of management; or there is a weak regulatory environment.

-All portfolios do not invest in companies manufacturing (or owning more than 20% of another company which manufactures) land mines or cluster bombs.
+All portfolios do not invest in companies manufacturing (or owning more than 20% of another company which manufactures) land mines, cluster bombs, biological and chemical weapons.

 Some of our portfolios exclude companies that have material connections to certain controversial industries, e.g. tobacco, predatory lending and weapons, and exclude investments in companies with the lowest overall ESG score as calculated by an independent external ESG research company, MSCI ESG Research.